drmohundro/drmohundro.github.io/_posts/2015-09-20-c9d9-continuous-discussions.markdown

 category: blog
 ---

-About a month ago, I was invited to participate in an online panel discussion on a [Continuous Discussions (#c9d9) episode](http://electric-cloud.com/lp/continuous-discussions/).
+About a month ago, I was invited to participate in an online panel discussion on a [Continuous Discussions (#c9d9) episode](http://electric-cloud.com/lp/continuous-discussions/), which was organized by [Electric Cloud](http://electric-cloud.com/powering-continuous-delivery/).
+It was set up over Google Hangouts and everyone had some really great thoughts.
+If you've ever participated in a well-organized open spaces session or sat in on a speakers panel at a conference, it felt a little bit like that.
+I'd encourage you to check it out.

 You can see a recording of the panel here:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/HkLuAOXxuLs" frameborder="0" allowfullscreen></iframe>

-I've included a brief overview of my thoughts below.
+I've included a brief overview of my thoughts and comments from the panel below.

 ## Culture and team structure